sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-01.md

 We have:

 - Used the `create_react_agent` function from the `langgraph.prebuilt` module to create a simple "coordinator" agent.
-The function imports the Azure OpenAI model already deployed (during `azd up`) and defined in `src/app/services/azure_open_ai.py` and returns an agent that can be used to generate completions.
+The function imports the Azure OpenAI model already deployed and defined in `src/app/services/azure_open_ai.py` and returns an agent that can be used to generate completions.
 - Defined a `call_coordinator_agent` function that invokes the agent and a `human_node` function that collects user input.
 - Created a state graph that defines the flow of the conversation and compiles it into a langgraph object.
 - Added an in-memory checkpoint to save the state of the conversation.